yuyuranium/ARC-AIoT-driver-feedback-system/README.md

   * To detect Up / Down / Left / Right / Press / Release operations from the user

 * **SD Card Module**
-  * Store comment for given driving behaviors
+  * Store comments for given driving behaviors

 * **CP2102 Micro USB to TTL Module**
   * Connected with Micro USB to supply power to the system